Chapultepec Zoo: Giant pandas

 The zoo is especially famous for its success in giant panda breeding; in 1980 Chapultepec Zoo became the first institution outside of China to successfully breed in captivity the endangered species.
 In total there have been eight live births at the zoo.
 The most famous panda to have lived at the zoo has been Tohui.
-Currently two female giant pandas live at the zoo: Shuan Shuan and Xin Xin.
+Currently only one female giant panda lives at the zoo: Xin Xin.

 The pandas at Chapultepec are special in that China does not have ownership.
 The original pair were given to Mexico and subsequent pandas have all been born prior to the change in policy from gifting to loaning.
 Zoo officials have also come to an agreement with China that any new offspring born at Chapultepec will belong to China, however these pandas will be allowed to stay at the zoo (in contrast to other institutions, where offspring have to be returned to China after reaching five years of age).

 The pandas that have resided at Chapultepec Zoo are: